Ranakpur Express

 The 14707 / 14708 Ranakpur Express is an express train belonging to Indian Railways that runs between Hanumangarh Junction and Dadar Western in India.
-It operates as train number 14707 from Bikaner to Dadar and as train number 14708 in the reverse direction.
+It operates as train number 14707 from Hanumangarh to Dadar Western and as train number 14708 in the reverse direction.

 It is named after the village of Ranakpur which is located in the Pali district of Rajasthan.